Honey Baked Ham Recipe (Copycat)

 Plan for 1/2 or 1 pound of ham per person.
 Choose 1 pound per person if you want leftovers.
 A half ham is usually about 7 or 8 pounds and serves 8-12 people.

+The glaze goes on before the ham is baked.
 In a small bowl, melt a couple tablespoons of butter.
 Squirt in a bit of Dijon.
 Add in a bunch of honey.
 Stir it together until it’s deliciously syrupy.
+That’s it!

 Use your hands to massage the honey mixture into the ham all over, top to bottom, side to side.
 Work it in between the spiral cuts.
 It’s okay if some of the mixture drips into the bottom of your pan.
 Scoop it up and slap it back on the ham.

-Bake at 325 for about 20 minutes per pound of ham.
+Bake for about 20 minutes per pound of ham.
 (You can also slow cook it!
 See recipe for details.)

-Let your ham cool about 15-20 minutes.
-Now comes the fun part.
+Let your ham cool about 15-20 minutes before eating (or torching!)

 In a bowl, combine granulated sugar and the spices.
-Cinnamon, cloves, ginger, paprika, etc. Set aside half of it, you need it later for the glaze.
-(The original Honey baked Ham recipe doesn’t even have a glaze, as far as I know.
-But who can say no to a little glaze?)
+Cinnamon, cloves, ginger, paprika, etc. Set aside half of it, you need it later.

 You can use your hands to coat the ham in sugar if you like, but I think it’s way easier to spread the sugar in a rimmed pan, then roll the ham in the sugar.

-Any way you do it, get your ham completely coated in sugar.
 Now it’s time to torch!
-Nothing makes you feel more like a 12 year old boy with some firecrackers than a kitchen torch.
+Nothing makes you feel more like a 12-year-old boy with some firecrackers than a kitchen torch.
 Just call me Sid.

 Keep the torch moving continually.
 The flame should not stay in the same spot for any period of time.
 Move in small circles until the area you’re working on has transformed from little grains of sugar into a melty bubbly shiny caramely bit of lava.
 Once it’s bubbly, move on to the next area.
 Within a minute or two, the liquid will harden into a shiny crackly shell, like this: